What to Know About Low-Income Health Insurance in Texas for 2025

 Frequently asked questions

-Medicaid is the best low income health insurance in Texas for children, but it's very difficult for adults to qualify.
+Medicaid is the best low-income health insurance in Texas for children, but it's very difficult for adults to get.
 If you do qualify, Medicaid is a good option.
-If you make too much to qualify for Medicaid, you could buy an alternative health plan, get health care at a community center or look for cheap traditional health insurance.
+If you make too much for Medicaid, you could buy an alternative health plan, get health care at a community center or look for cheap traditional health insurance.

 What company has the cheapest health insurance in Texas?

-Aetna has the cheapest health insurance in Texas.
-If you don't qualify for Medicaid, you could consider buying a traditional health insurance policy.
-If you shop through HealthCare.gov, you might qualify for premium subsidies that can make your health insurance cheaper.
+Blue Cross Blue Shield has the cheapest health insurance in Texas.
+If you can't get Medicaid, you could consider buying a regular health insurance policy.
+If you shop through HealthCare.gov, you might get premium subsidies that can make your health insurance cheaper.

 What is Texas STAR Medicaid?

 If you have STAR Medicaid, also called managed care, your Medicaid benefits come from a health insurance company.
-In most parts of Texas, you'll have at least two companies you can choose from, which may include Amerigroup, Molina or Blue Cross Blue Shield.
+In most parts of Texas, you'll have at least two companies you can choose from, which may include Aetna, Amerigroup or Blue Cross Blue Shield.
 You'll then get your health care from doctors and hospitals within your company's network.

 Sources